drewsilcock/limeade/README.md

 (For more details, see [this Unix StackExchange post](https://unix.stackexchange.com/questions/427189/how-to-cleanup-ssh-reverse-tunnel-socket-after-connection-closed)).

+**Caveat:** with the `StreamLocalBindUnlink` option enabled, the socket file will be valid as long as the most recently connected SSH session is still connected.
+Because SSH unlinks (deletes) the socket file before binding, the most recent SSH session will be the one doing the actual forwarding.
+If that quits, the socket forwarding will fail for any other connected sessions.

+One solution to this is that you only do the socket forwarding for one SSH session at a time and if you need multiple SSH sessions connected concurrently, you simply omit the socket forward from all of the subsequent SSH sessions after the initial one.
+That way, only the first SSH session is doing the forwarding.

+### That didn't work

 If this doesn't fix the issue, you can try the following:

 First, check the [sshd config](https://man7.org/linux/man-pages/man5/sshd_config.5.html) (usually `/etc/ssh/sshd_config` and sometimes `/etc/ssh/sshd_config.d/*`) – if `AllowStreamLocalForwarding no` is set, you won't be able to forward any sockets.
 The default is `yes` so if it's not specified, it should work.